lmhbali16/Interview/README.md

-# List of Behavioural Interview Questions
+# List of Behavioural Interview Questions and Questions You Could Ask in an Interview

+## Behavioural Questions

 This is a list of behavioural interview questions I have encountered during interview preparation and actual interviews.